ketpic/ketcindy/forMac/ReadmeMacE.txt

 Install of KeTCindy(Mac)       Modified : Sep.
-7th  2018
+14th  2018

   Rem) If you have installed softwares,
                 * Execute only the following 4).
                 * Rename the existing working folder if necessary before executing.
-                * If you want to use old cdy files made before 2017, replace contents of CindyScript/ketlib with that of scriptketlib.txt.
+                * If you want to use old cdy files made before 2017, replace contents of CindyScript/ketlib with that of Scriptketlib.txt.

 0) Preparations
       (1) It is useful to display "Macintosh HD" on Desktop.